Azure-Samples/azure-health-data-and-ai-samples/README.md

 # Data Ingest PipeLine

-Data Ingestion Workflow will help users to get their data present in HL7 format converted FHIR JSON format and also stored on FHIR server.
+Data Ingestion Workflow will help users to get their data present in HL7 format which is converted into FHIR JSON format and also uploaded on FHIR server.
 There are couple of steps involved before the final FHIR JSON is uploaded to FHIR Server :

 - HL7 validation